-Research Approach, Workplan, and SOPO
+Research and Development Approach, Workplan, and SOPO

-- 1. Degree to which the approach and critical path have been clearly described and thoughtfully considered; - Degree to which the task descriptions are clear, detailed, timely, and reasonable, resulting in a high likelihood that the proposed Workplan and SOPO will succeed in meeting the project goals; and - 3.
-Adequacy, reasonableness, and soundness of the project schedule, as well as annual Go/No-Go decisions prior to a budget period continuation application, interim milestones, and metrics to track process.
+- 1. Degree to which the approach and critical path have been clearly described and thoughtfully considered; and - 2.
+Degree to which the task descriptions are clear, detailed, timely, and reasonable, resulting in a high likelihood that the proposed Workplan and SOPO will succeed in meeting the project goals.